SalocinDotTEN/php-backup-to-aws-s3/README.markdown

 [https://github.com/ianneub/php_backup_s3-cookbook](https://github.com/ianneub/php_backup_s3-cookbook)

-## About the author
+## About the original author...

-My name is [Ian](http://www.ianneubert.com/).
+"My name is [Ian](http://www.ianneubert.com/).
 I wrote this small program to help backup my virtual machines hosted at various places.
 I figured someone might be able to make use of it, so I've published it as open source.
 I also wanted a way to store my version history, learn to use git, and do it for free.
-Thanks [github](http://github.com)!
+Thanks [github](http://github.com)!"

 ## License